List of industrial designers

 The following industrial designers and product designers are among those who are noted for their accomplishments in industrial or product design, and/or who have made extraordinary contributions to industrial-design or philosophy.

 This list is categorized by the main design movements of the twentieth century.
-Although many industrial designers of this list followed many such trends, they are listed under the movement they are most associated with.
+Although many industrial designers of this list followed many such trends, they are listed under the movement with which they are most associated.